black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Now it is time to test for a valid input.
 Update your console statement to the following: console.log(isInvalidInput("10")).

 Open up the console to see the result.
 You will learn more about what this result means in the next step.

+# Step 37
+When you open the console, you should see the result of null.
+The match method returns null when no match is found.
+In this case, the isInvalidInput function should return null when the input is a valid number without any scientific notation.

+null in JavaScript is a special primitive that represents the intentional absence of a value.
+In a boolean context, null is considered falsy which evaluates to false in a conditional statement.

+Now that you have finished testing your isInvalidInput function, you can remove the console.log statement.